Multidisciplinary Research on Student Success in STEM at the Rochester Institute of Technology (RIT) REU Program

-The Rochester Institute of Technology (RIT) Science and Mathematics Educational Research Collaborative, an interdisciplinary Discipline-Based Education Research (DBER) group, will host a Research Experience for Undergraduates (REU) program this year.
-Ten accepted students will be involved in mentored-research projects that focus on the theme of Models and Representations in STEM Education and will contribute to publishable research in DBER.
+The Rochester Institute of Technology (RIT) Science and Mathematics Educational Research Collaborative, an interdisciplinary Discipline-Based Education Research group, will host a Research Experience for Undergraduates (REU) program this year.
+Ten accepted students will be involved in mentored-research projects in Multidisciplinary Research on Student Success in STEM at the Rochester Institute of Technology.
+Accepted students will be part of a vibrant community of education researchers and contribute to publishable research in STEM Education Research.

-What is DBER?
+What is STEM Education Research?

 Will I have a project mentor?

 Yes!
 During the program students will engage in rigorous education research projects with the support and collaboration of research mentors.
-Through a variety of activities we will build and support students’ research, communication and professional skills to help prepare them for DBER Ph.D. programs and careers.
+Through a variety of activities we will build and support students’ research, communication and professional skills to help prepare them for STEM Education Research Ph.D. programs and careers.
 We will introduce our potential future educators to teaching, learning, and assessment of the core scientific practice of modeling.
 Students in this program will disseminate their findings at conferences and through scholarly publications.

 Leslie Kate Wright